Clinton cool on Russian call for Syria meeting

 Western officials see Russian cooperation as vital for the Annan plan or any other moves toward peace that envision a tougher line on Assad.

-Russia and China, wary of setting precedents that might comfort opponents at home, oppose forced political change or foreign intervention which they say would worsen the conflict and further destabilize the region.
+Russia and China, wary of setting precedents that might comfort opponents at home, have twice vetoed Western-backed Security Council resolutions on Syria.
+They remain set against forced political change or foreign intervention which they say would worsen the conflict and further destabilise the region.

-The massacre of 108 people in the town of Houla last month, which Western and Arab governments blame on forces loyal to Assad, has increased calls for tougher action against Damascus.
+Western and Arab governments blame forces loyal to Assad for a massacre of 108 people in the town of Houla last month, and many want a tougher response against Damascus.

-The United States repeatedly said Assad must leave power and has called for a "democratic transition."
-Clinton suggested there might be some kind of handover of power before eventually moving Syria toward democracy.

-"With regard to Syria, as you know I have been stressing that it's time for all of us to turn our attention to an orderly transition of power in Syria that paves the way for a democratic, tolerant, pluralistic future," she said.
+Clinton said the Istanbul meeting later on Wednesday would assess the Syrian crisis and discuss possible measures, adding that work on tightening sanctions was continuing.